 I should point out, that knowing meanings is different from being able to form interpretations.
 Creating interpretations to fit the question or spread position is not the same as memorising a meaning.
 Forming interpretations is an advanced technique and something you should work towards if you want to read Tarot like a pro.

-In my Tarot Techniques course one week is devoted to forming interpretations for (among other things) outcome positions and the feelings of others.
-Reading the future and other people’s intentions are two more advanced areas beginners struggle with.
-So, if you want to develop your Tarot reading skills, and improve your Tarot these are areas you should focus on.
+In my Court Card Course, one training is devoted to forming interpretations for (among other things) Court cards in outcome positions.
+Reading the future is a more advanced area beginners struggle with.
+So, if you want to develop your Tarot reading skills, and improve your Tarot this is the area you should focus on.

 5. You have Knowledge of Reversals (Whether you use them or not)